Does your brain feel out of order? Here are 10 tips for coping and living with brain fog while searching for the root cause.

 So, pair multi-tasking with brain fog and you have a serious decrease in productivity and an increase in frustration.
 Now is a great time to let go of your multi-tasking habits and give yourself a break.
 Believe me, you’ll feel A LOT better.

-If you need to multi-task, pair a simple task with a harder one to help balance the brain power.
+If you need to multi-task (as a mom, I understand this completely), pair a simple task with a harder one to help balance the brain power.

 3. Avoid driving or operating heavy machinery.